gmiers7642/exoplanets/README.md

 ![Exoplanet](images/opening-background.jpg)

 # What can we quickly discover about exoplanets using out-of-the box tools in Python?
+* What are some common characteristics of exoplanets?
+* Where are they in relation to the Earth and Sun?
+* How similar are they to the Earth and Sun?
+* What are Habitable planets, and how do they compare to the Earth and Sun?

 ## We will use:
 * ScikitLearn KMeans clustering
 * Numpy Singular Value decomposition (SVD)